Saif-khan24/gymwebsite/README.md

 # gymwebsite
-This is for learning git.
-It's a gym website project made using HTML and CSS.
+It's a front-end of a gym website made using HTML and CSS.